 registration rules: The specified rules used to manage the creation and update of a registry.

 delegation: The act of assigning responsibility for a registry to an organization.

-registration authority: The person or organization that has responsibility for governance of a registry and its contents.
+Review Authority: The person or organization that has responsibility for governance and engineering review of a registry and its contents.